Resources for behavioral health providers

 • Phase 1: Initial development of comparison rates for a limited set of services.
 Read the Phase 1 report and view a stakeholder Phase 1 presentation.

 • Phase 2: Refinement of comparison rates developed in Phase 1 and an evaluation of historical Medicaid managed care organization (MCO) payment rates to the comparison rates.
-This phase is currently underway.
-HCA will deliver a preliminary report to the Office of Financial Management and relevant committees of the Legislature by June 30, 2023.
+Read the Phase 2 report.

 What is the purpose of this project?